 With an area the six times the size of Britain, the Northern Territory is home to various bucket list worthy destinations and activities and is a must-visit when traveling to Australia.
 You will have the opportunity to learn more about the fascinating Aboriginal culture, spot Australia’s famous wildlife, and experience the authentic Outback hospitality.
 Do we need to go on?

-In this blog multiple highlights are listed from the southern part of the NT (Red Centre) all the way up to the most Northern part.
+In this blog multiple Northern Territory attractions and highlights are listed from the southern part of the NT (Red Centre) all the way up to the most Northern part.
 Each spot will provide you with heaps of fun, unforgettable memories and amazing adventures in its own distinctive way.

 The Red Centre of Australia, the area in central Australia renowned for the red sand in the region, has more highlights to see than just Uluru (Ayers Rock).